-We love when readers, clients, and perspective clients alike respond to our news blogs and take away some useful information, and even inspiration, that they’ll utilize to improve their business.
+We love when readers, clients, and prospective clients alike respond to our news blogs and take away some useful information, and even inspiration, that they’ll utilize to improve their business.

 Over the years, many of our topics have trended with our audience and one in particular is The Importance of Menu Design.
 Sure, it might seem like a fundamental aspect of any restaurant start-up or concept repositioning, but just as every recipe, service principle, and design craft-work you put forth has a purpose, so too should your restaurant menu design.